UTSCCSCC01/finalprojects22-characters-gp/README.md

 3. Commit changes with a message that begin with the ticket number of the task followed by a short description of commit changes
 4. Push the changes
-5. Submit a pull request using [this template](https://gist.github.com/jcserv/33f19818fde83c18e755b1c138eeac49) We use JIRA for ticketing
+5. Submit a pull request using [this template](https://gist.github.com/jcserv/33f19818fde83c18e755b1c138eeac49) We use JIRA for ticketing# a2s22-a2s22